naveensing575/Next-Grid/README.md

-# Zuperscore Data Grid - Frontend Developer Assignment
+# Zuperscore Data Grid - Frontend

 A comprehensive, feature-rich data grid component built with Next.js 14+, TypeScript, and Tailwind CSS.
 This project demonstrates advanced frontend development skills with a focus on performance, accessibility, and user experience.